spartakiade2016/cart/README.md

-# example-service
+# cart-service

-This is a service example
+This is the cart service

 ## How to use